 HIPAA Information

 The Health Insurance Portability and Accountability Act (HIPAA) regulates the protection of private health information for individuals.
 HIPAA requires and individual’s medical records be safeguarded and kept confidential.
-HIPAA-related date must be available to only those with sanctioned access and be encrypted when transmitted electronically.
+HIPAA-related dates must be available only to those with sanctioned access and be encrypted when transmitted electronically.

 11300.4 Password Standards